zeelsheladiya/OurDB-Database/README.md

 This is documentation to [Oikos-db](https://github.com/zeelsheladiya/OurDB-Database) which is created and licensed by [Zeel Sheladiya](https://github.com/zeelsheladiya), [Mihir Surati](https://github.com/mihirsurati), [Parth Dabheliya](https://github.com/Parth-Dab), Pranav Patel and contributors too.

-## Code of Conduct
-Oikos is open for contribution from all people around the world.
-Whoever your are and whatever your background: nationality, gender, religion, we welcome you.
-Things to keep in mind:

-- Show empathy
-- Be patient
-- Accept constructive feedback

-If you need any help regarding this project feel free to contact us on our [LinkedIn](https://in.linkedin.com/in/zeel-sheladiya-772513176), [GitHub](https://github.com/zeelsheladiya) or [YouTube](https://www.youtube.com/watch?v=2e2Mfs0TdUI) account.

 ## Contributing
 **1** When you update something or add new module make sure you out comment so others can understand you update or new module